npruehs/ue4-rts/README.md

 1. Add the RTSBuilderComponent to any actors you want to be able to construct buildings.
 1. Set the Constructible Building Types for these builders.
-1. Set the Enter Construction Site if you want the builder to be unavailable while building (similar to Humans in WarCraft).
+1. Set the Enter Construction Site if you want the builder to be unavailable while building (similar to Orcs in WarCraft).

+### Setup Unit Production

+1. Add the RTSProductionComponent to any actors you want to be able to produce units or research technology.
+1. Add everything you want to produce or research to the Available Products for these factories.
+1. Set the Queue Count, specifying how many products can be produced in parallel.
+1. Set the Capacity Per Queue, specifying how many products can be produced one after another.
+1. Add the RTSProductionCostComponent to everything you want to be produced.
+1. Set the Production Time for these products.
+1. Bind the action CancelProduction (e.g. to Escape).

+_Note that, technically, producing units does not differ from researching technology.
+You can create actor blueprints without physical representation for each technology to research, and add them as products.
+Then, you can check whether any player owns an actor of that technology for checking a tech tree._

 ## Bugs & Feature Requests